A Law of Data Reconstruction for Random Features (and Beyond): Conclusions

 \section{Conclusions}

 This work studies data memorization, intended as the feasibility of reconstructing $n$ data samples of dimension $d$ from a trained model, focusing on the number of parameters $p$ at which this becomes possible.
 Our results on random features point to a \emph{law of data reconstruction}, establishing the threshold $p \approx dn$.
 Remarkably, the reconstruction method grounded in our theoretical analysis is also successful in two-layer and deep residual networks.
 While our analysis assumes knowledge of the subspace of the training samples in feature space ($\Span \{ \{ \varphi(x_i) \}_{i = 1}^n \}$), the experimental results demonstrate that, by optimizing the loss $\mathcal L(\hat X)$ in Eq.\ (\ref{eq:reconstructionloss}), the whole training set is reconstructed when $p\gg dn$.
 This suggests two outstanding open problems to be tackled in future research: proving that \emph{(i)} all the global optima of $\mathcal L(\hat X)$ are permutations of the training dataset, and that \emph{(ii)} the optimization problem can be efficiently solved with gradient methods despite the non-convexity of $\mathcal L(\hat X)$.
 Another interesting direction is to understand what happens in the regime $n \ll p \ll dn$.
 On the one hand, \cite{balle2022reconstructing} indicate how to reconstruct \emph{any single} training sample in this regime under certain model assumptions, given access to the final parameters and, additionally, to the remaining training data.
 On the other hand, we cautiously suspect that, without this additional knowledge, reconstructing the entire dataset is information-theoretically impossible when $p \ll dn$: at fixed machine precision, this would require recovering $\Theta(dn)$ bits from only $\Theta(p)$ bits, underscoring a hard limit on reconstructability.
+Importantly, this would not guarantee that \emph{none} of the training samples is memorized.
+There is empirical evidence that learning models tend to memorize outliers \citep{feldman2020}, and a possible direction for future work is to investigate if parts of the training data sampled from a heavy-tailed distribution (therefore not respecting Assumption \ref{ass:data}) would result in memorization before the threshold $p \approx dn$.